 What is a Pantser?

-A pantser on the other hand sits down and starts writing when they have an inspiration or great idea.
+A pantser on the other hand sits down and starts writing when they have an inspiration or a great idea.
 They don´t plot and follow their ideas in the moment of writing.
 Often the story of a pantser changes a lot from the first idea to the end result.
 They follow their intuition and discover their story in the progress of writing.
-If you use the pantsing method you will have more freedom while writing your story, but when you finished it, you need to edit the hole manuscript to make sure, that there are no plot holes and everything makes sense.
+If you use the pantsing method you will have more freedom while writing your story, but when you finished it, you need to edit the whole manuscript to make sure, that there are no plot holes and everything makes sense.

 The Pros and Cons of Plotting vs. Pantsing?